 Don't Have Your FBI Background Check Yet?

 You do not need to arrive with your FBI background check in hand.
 We handle the entire process from fingerprints to apostille under one roof.
-Get fingerprinted at one of our three DMV locations, receive your results in as low as 30 minutes, and we take it straight to the Department of State.
+Get fingerprinted at one of our three Virginia locations, receive your results in as low as 30 minutes, and we take it straight to the Department of State.

-Walk in, get fingerprinted, and walk out.
+Book an appointment, get fingerprinted, and walk out.
 We handle everything from there.
 Your apostilled FBI background check arrives at your door.

 7 to 10 business days.
 2-day return shipping included.
 We walk your documents into the Department of State personally so you do not have to wait months.